lorenzozapparoli/SwissDN-DERs/README.md

 - `HP_allocation_LV.py`: This script allocates heat pumps to the LV grids.
 Be sure to run the script `HP_building_split.py` before running this script.
 - `HP_allocation_MV.py`: This script allocates heat pumps to the MV grids.
 Be sure to run the script `HP_allocation_LV.py` before running this script.
 - `Final_results_generator.py`: This script generates the final results for heat pump allocation, generating the 2030, 2040, 2050 projections.
 Be sure to run the script `HP_allocation_MV.py` before running this script.
 - `HP_input/`: This folder contains the input data for heat pump allocation.
-Refer to the scripts for details on the required input files, and their format.
+Refer to the scripts and the `how_to_run.txt` for details on the required input files, and their format.
 - `HP_output/`: This folder contains the output data generated by the heat pump allocator.
-Refer to the scripts for details on the output files, and their format.
+Refer to the scripts and the `how_to_run.txt` for details on the output files, and their format.
-### EV (Alfredo compile this)
+### 🚘 EV
-This folder contains scripts and data related to Electric Vehicle allocation.
+This folder contains scripts and data related to Electric Vehicles allocation.
+- `how_to_run.txt`: This file contains instructions on how to run the electric vehicles allocation scripts.
-- `EV_percentage_calculation.py`: This script calculates the percentage of EVs in the MV grids.
+- `EV_allocator.py`: This script calculates the percentage of EVs in the LV grids.
-- `EV_tasks.ipynb`: This Jupyter notebook contains tasks related to EV allocation and analysis.
-- `EV_voronoi_data.ipynb`: This Jupyter notebook contains Voronoi partitioning data for EV allocation.
-- `EV_Voronoi_partitioning_CH_MV.py`: This script performs Voronoi partitioning for EV allocation in Switzerland's MV grids.
-- `municipality_boundary.geojson`: This file contains the boundaries of Swiss municipalities.
-- `MV_trafos_voronoi_new.geojson`: This file contains the Voronoi partitioning data for MV transformers.
-- `MV_trafo_partitioning.geojson`: This file contains the partitioning data for MV transformers.
+- `EV_input/`: This folder contains the input data for electric vehicles allocation.
+Refer to the scripts and the `how_to_run.txt` for details on the required input files, and their format.
+- `EV_output/`: This folder contains the output data generated by the electric vehicles allocator.
+Refer to the scripts and the `how_to_run.txt` for details on the output files, and their format.
-### LV_basicload
+### 🏡 LV_basicload
 This folder contains scripts and data related to low-voltage load profile definition.
+- `how_to_run.txt`: This file contains instructions on how to run the low-voltage basic load allocation scripts.
+- `Municpality_profile_generator.py`: This script generates the municipality load profiles from the data in the municipality_profiles folder.
 - `LV_basicload_allocation.py`: This script allocates basic load profiles to the LV grids.
-This adds a new field to the grids in the folder LV/, stating the commercial and residential share of the load for each LV node.
+This adds a new field to the grids in the folder Grids/LV/, stating the commercial and residential share of the load for each LV node.
 - `Result_condenser.py`: This script reads the output data from the LV basic load allocation and condenses it into a single file.
 This file contains the final results for the LV basic load allocation.
 - `LV_basicload_input/`: This folder contains the input data for LV basic load allocation.
-Refer to the scripts for details on the required input files, and their format.
+Refer to the scripts and the `how_to_run.txt` for details on the required input files, and their format.
-- `LV/`: This folder contains the output data generated by the LV basic load allocator.
-Refer to the scripts for details on the output files, and their format.
+- `municipality_profiles/`: This folder contains the output data generated by the Municpality_profile_generator.py script.
 - `LV_basicload_output/`: This folder contains the output data.
 Refer to the scripts for details on the output files, and their format.
-### MV_basicload
+### 🏭 MV_basicload
 This folder contains scripts and data related to medium-voltage load profile definition.
+- `how_to_run.txt`: This file contains instructions on how to run the medium-voltage basic load allocation scripts.
 - `MV_profile_generator.py`: This script generates the MV load profiles from the data in the MV_basicload_input folder.
 - `MV_basicload_input/`: This folder contains the input data for MV basic load generation.
 Refer to the scripts for details on the required input files, and their format.
 - `MV_basicload_output/`: This folder contains the output data generated by the MV basic load generator.
 Refer to the scripts for details on the output files, and their format.
-### Plotting_data
+### 📈 Plotting_data
 This folder contains scripts and data related to plotting and visualization.
 - `Grid_plotter.py`: This script generates plots for the grid data.
 - `Plotter.py`: This script generates various plots for the project.
-- nine_zones.geojson: This file contains the boundaries of nine zones in Switzerland.
+-  `nine_zones.geojson`: This file contains the boundaries of municipalities in Switzerland.
-- `validity_data_consistency.jpynb`: This Jupyter notebook checks the validity and consistency of the data, performing the sanity checks presented in the paper.
 - `Other folders`: These folders contain data and figures related to grid data, figures, deployment histograms, Switzerland maps, hourly DER profiles, monthly DER heatmaps, and paper figures.
-### SwissDN_DERs
+### 📁 SwissDN_DERs
 This is the output folder of the project.
 It contains the data used to generate the final results for the project.
+This is the folder in the Zenodo repository (https://doi.org/10.5281/zenodo.15056134), with the addition of a data checking script.
 The data is organized into several subfolders:
 - `01_PV/`: This folder contains data related to PV allocation.
 - `02_BESS/`: This folder contains data related to BESS allocation.
 - `03_HP/`: This folder contains data related to heat pump allocation.